C4ArtZ/MinecraftForgeServer/.github/readme.md

 - Easy setup with template
 - Choose between Forge and Fabric
 - Optimized for Unraid
 ---

+## Disclaimer
+This container is based on ich777's MinecraftBasicServer!
+---

 ## How can I get this?